The museum at Smallhythe Place

-Ellen bought Smallhythe Place in1899 as a quiet retreat, away from her busy life in London treading the boards.
-She lived here until she died in 1928.
-Ellen left all her remaining property at Smallhythe to her daughter, Edy Craig who was determined to establish Smallhythe Place as a museum in honour of her late mother.
+When she died in 1928 Ellen left all her remaining property at Smallhythe to her daughter, Edy Craig, who was determined to establish Smallhythe Place as a museum in honour of her late mother.
 With much financial difficulty, a year later Edy successfully turned the house into a museum and the barn into a working theatre.
 In 1939 Edy gifted the property to the National Trust.

 Edy rearranged many of Smallhythe’s rooms to create displays relating to Ellen’s life.
-With the exception of the Library and the recently re-designed Costume Room, the current layout of the rooms departs very little from Edy’s original arrangements.
+Apart from the Library and the Costume Room, the current layout of the rooms departs very little from Edy’s original arrangements.
 Smallhythe Place therefore survives much as E.V.
-Lucas described in 1936: filled with mementoes of Ellen’s life and career, and still ‘pulsating with [her] personality’.
+Lucas described in 1936, filled with mementos of Ellen’s life and career, and still ‘pulsating with [her] personality’.

 The Terry Room